Formulating interests of NMS in the CAP post-2013

 Representatives of nine Central European Chambers of Agriculture gathered in Budapest in 28-29 November 2011 to have a discussion on the latest proposals of the European Commission on the future of the CAP.
 By the end of the meeting, a Joint Declaration has been signed, expressing the interests of the New Member States (NMS) in the future of the CAP.

 The Declaration starts with the strong statement that the accession had an overall negative impact on NMS agriculture as its size and power has lost ground.
-Therefore the declaration clearly states that NMS have expected fundamental changes in the design of the CAP post-2013 and are highly disappointed with the recent proposals of the Commission.… Read the rest
+Therefore the declaration clearly states that NMS have expected fundamental changes in the design of the CAP post-2013 and are highly disappointed with the recent proposals of the Commission.
+As clearly stated,

 The green menu system: an idea worth considering